jacobaustin123/Coral/docs/dev-readme.md

 > eval $(opam env)
 ```

 This should all succeed without problems.
-Sometimes we have needed to run `opam depext conf-llvm.6.0.0` if the build process fails.
+Sometimes we have needed to run `opam depext conf-llvm.6.0.0` if the build process fails with an LLVM error.
 The above may take a while, since it needs to build OCaml twice from the source.
 You should be given an option to add some lines to your .bashrc or .bash_profile to avoid having to initialize opam each time.
 Feel free to open an issue on GitHub if any of the above fail.

 Once these have been installed, try navigating to the root of the Coral directory and running `make`.
 This should create a "coral" executable which can be used as an interpreter or compiler.

-## Linux
+# Linux

 Linux builds will depend on the distribution.
 Generally, you will use your distribution's package manager to install opam and llvm, and then install dependencies as for MacOS.